-The Company has established the safety committee (the "Safety Committee") in March 2013 which is currently chaired by Mr. Xie Yang and co-managed by Mr. Xiang Zhi Yi (the head of procurement department) and Ms. Chen Shao Juan (the head of human resources and administration department).
+The Company has established the safety committee (the "Safety Committee") in March 2013 which is currently chaired by Mr. Xie Yang and co-managed by Mr. Kang Zhao Yu (the Group's executive general manager) and Ms. Chen Shao Juan (the head of human resources and administration department).
 A Safety Committee meeting is held on a quarterly basis for the purpose of setting strategic guidelines for our safety department to (i) manage occupational health and safety measures relating to our operation; and (ii) monitor the implementation of safety management for the Group.
 We also designate one safety supervisor to monitor on-site safety management and report any non-compliance to the project manager who will report to the Safety Committee.